Memory safety: Approaches

-Most modern high-level programming languages are memory-safe by default, though not completely since they only check their own code and not the system they interact with.
+Some modern high-level programming languages are memory-safe by default, though not completely since they only check their own code and not the system they interact with.
 Automatic memory management in the form of garbage collection is the most common technique for preventing some of the memory safety problems, since it prevents common memory safety errors like use-after-free for all data allocated within the language runtime.
 When combined with automatic bounds checking on all array accesses and no support for raw pointer arithmetic, garbage collected languages provide strong memory safety guarantees (though the guarantees may be weaker for low-level operations explicitly marked unsafe, such as use of a foreign function interface).
 However, the performance overhead of garbage collection makes these languages unsuitable for certain performance-critical applications.

-For languages that use manual memory management, memory safety is not usually guaranteed by the runtime but SLIMalloc, a memory allocator published in 2020, has demonstrated that it could be done.
+For languages that use manual memory management, memory safety is not usually guaranteed by the runtime.
 Instead, memory safety properties must either be guaranteed by the compiler via static program analysis and automated theorem proving or carefully managed by the programmer at runtime.
 For example, the Rust programming language implements a borrow checker to ensure memory safety, while C and C++ provide no memory safety guarantees.
 The substantial amount of software written in C and C++ has motivated the development of external static analysis tools like Coverity, which offers static memory analysis for C.

 DieHard, its redesign DieHarder, and the Allinea Distributed Debugging Tool are special heap allocators that allocate objects in their own random virtual memory page, allowing invalid reads and writes to be stopped and debugged at the exact instruction that causes them.
 Protection relies upon hardware memory protection and thus overhead is typically not substantial, although it can grow significantly if the program makes heavy use of allocation.
 Randomization provides only probabilistic protection against memory errors, but can often be easily implemented in existing software by relinking the binary.

 The memcheck tool of Valgrind uses an instruction set simulator and runs the compiled program in a memory-checking virtual machine, providing guaranteed detection of a subset of runtime memory errors.
 However, it typically slows the program down by a factor of 40, and furthermore must be explicitly informed of custom memory allocators.

 With access to the source code, libraries exist that collect and track legitimate values for pointers ("metadata") and check each pointer access against the metadata for validity, such as the Boehm garbage collector.
 In general, memory safety can be safely assured using tracing garbage collection and the insertion of runtime checks on every memory access; this approach has overhead, but less than that of Valgrind.
 All garbage-collected languages take this approach.
 For C and C++, many tools exist that perform a compile-time transformation of the code to do memory safety checks at runtime, such as CheckPointer and AddressSanitizer which imposes an average slowdown factor of 2.